datajoint/workflow-array-ephys/README.md

 **Please Note:**

 + GitHub Codespaces are limited to 120 core-hours per month and 15 GB-month for free users.
-Once you exceed this limit, you will have to wait for the hours to reset or pay to use Codespaces.
+Once you exceed this limit, you will have to wait for the usage quota to reset or pay to use Codespaces.